 If a director does not own such minimum amount of shares or DSUs, he or she shall, over a three-year period starting from the later of his or her appointment, acquire such number of shares or receive Board retainer fees in the form of DSUs to reach the minimum 5,000 common shares and/or DSUs by the end of such three-year period, with a minimum of 1,667 shares and/or DSUs being held after year 1; 3,334 shares and/or DSUs being held after year 2; and a minimum of 5,000 shares and/or DSUs being held after year 3.
-The Directors have all met the minimum shareholding requirement for Fiscal 2023, with the exception of Sarah Kruger who was appointed to the Corporation's Board on March 7, 2024.
+The Directors have all met the minimum shareholding requirement for Fiscal 2024.